-We are shown that the couple were not always alone but actually had neighbors, their only neighbors for miles and miles.
+In The Wind, we are shown that the couple was not always alone but actually had neighbors, their only neighbors for miles and miles.
 Emma (Julia Goldani Telles), a seemingly flirty and bored housewife, and her downtrodden husband Gideon (Dylan McTee), The two couples form an uneasy bond with each other, as it’s clear that they happy that they are not alone, but at the same time they all want their space.

 Title: The Wind

 Starring: Caitlin Gerard, Julia Goldani Telles, Ashley Zukerman

 MPAA Rated: R

 Reviewed by: Grim Magazine